RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts.md

 -   allowed\_host\_res: A list of residues on the host scaffold where the stub may be placed.
 The list should be comma-seperated and may contain either rosetta indices (e.g. 123) or pdb indices (e.g. 123A).
 Note that allowed residues must still pass the triage step (if enabled) and other restrictions on which residues may be designed (e.g. not proline).
 -   stubfile: using a stub file other than the one used to make constraints.
 This is useful for placing stubs one after the other.
 -   minimize\_rb: do we want to minimize the rb dof during stub placement?
 This will allow a previously placed stub to move a a little to accommodate the new stub.
 It's a good idea to use this with the previously placed stub adding its implied constraints.
 -   after\_placement\_filter: The name of a filter to be applied immediately after stub placement and StubMinimize movers, but before the DesignMovers run.
-Useful for quick sanity check on the goodness of the stub.
+Useful for quick sanity check on tstring) score_low=(score4Lhe goodness of the stub.
 -   final\_filter: The name of a filter to be applied at the final stage of stub placement as the last test, after DesignMovers run.
 Useful, e.g., if we want a stub to form an hbond to a particular target residue.
 -   max\_cb\_dist: the maximum cb-cb distance between stub and potential host residue to be considered for placement
 -   hurry: use a truncated scorefxn for minimization. large speed increases, doesn't seem to be less accurate.